argentsea/docfx/tutorials/quickstarts/sharding.md

     ....
 ```

-If you elected to use the ArgentSea shard sets collection instead:
+If you elected to use the ArgentSea shard sets collection instead, things are just a little more verbose:

 ## [SQL Server](#tab/tabid-sql)